neurodatascience/QLS612-Overview/index.md

 and collaborative, open science methodologies to generate results that are statistically robust and computationally reproducible.

-The course also serves as the first week of the [Montreal BrainHack School](https://school.brainhackmtl.org/) organized across Université de Montréal, McGill, Concordia and Polytechnique.

 The course builds on the [ReproNim](https://www.repronim.org/) materials for reproducible neuroimaging research.

 ## Objective, scope, and intended audience